-Most segments of the HRI market showed growth in 2015, except the pub dining segment.
-Most notably, full service restaurants, hotel restaurants and tourist-related restaurants continue to grow.
-Family style restaurants successfully attracted senior generations with targeted menu development and interior renovation.
-Although sales at quick service restaurants have shown poor performance between 2013 and 2015, they have started to recover in 2016.
+Most segments of the HRI market showed slight increase in 2016 (except for the pub dining segment and the hotel/transportation segments).
+Most notably, fast food restaurant showed strong recovery in 2016.
+Quick service restaurants successfully attracted young generations with targeted menu development and interior renovation.
+Full service restaurants and tourist-related restaurants continue to grow.
 Key trends in the HRI industry that U.S. exporters should be aware of are: